gempesaw/gempesaw.github.com/README.md

 Hi!
 I'm Dan.
-I work on internal tools on the Architecture team at [Sharecare][], where I'm currently working on converting our microservices to Kubernetes by building a container-optimized CI & CD infrastructure layer with custom integrations for our development lifecycle.
+I'm part of the Sustainability team at [PagerDuty][], where I'm currently working on modernizing and updating the monolith, along with building and maintaining Elixir microservices.

-On occasion, I write in my [code & web blog][] and explore [side projects][] whenever I can spin out my work into open source projects.
-Outside of coding, I enjoy [playing ultimate][], going [snowboarding][], and playing a smattering of instruments.
+On rare occasions, I write in my [code & web blog][] and explore [side projects][] whenever I can spin out my work into open source projects.
+Outside of coding, I enjoy [ultimate][], [snowboarding][], video games, and playing a smattering of instruments.

 ##### find me ?